Signs of the time: Melonic theories over diverse number systems: The kinetic term

-A surprising and important point is that not all sign characters have $\sgn(-1) = -1$; those that do are called odd, while those that have $\sgn(-1) = 1$ are called even.
+For $K=\mathbb{R}$, there are but two sign functions: the usual sign function and the trivial sign function, which evaluates to one on all non-zero numbers.
+If one sets $K=\mathbb{R}$ and $s=2$ and picks the trivial sign character, \eno{GammaFree} gives the standard kernel for a bosonic theory.
+A surprising and important point is that for ultrametric $K$ not all non-trivial sign characters have $\sgn(-1) = -1$; those that do are called odd, while those that have $\sgn(-1) = 1$ are called even.
 To get the idea of why non-trivial even sign characters can be defined on some $K$, consider a simpler problem: sign characters on finite fields \eqn{FpDef}{ \mathbb{F}_p = {\mathbb{Z} \over p \mathbb{Z}} = \{0,1,2,\dots,p-1\} \,, } where $p$ is prime, and where addition and multiplication are defined modulo $p$.
 By definition, these are homomorphisms from $\mathbb{F}_p^\times$ to $\{\pm 1\}$.
 The case $p=2$ is vacuous because $\mathbb{F}_2^\times$ is the trivial group consisting of only the identity.
 For odd~$p$, there are precisely two distinct sign characters on $\mathbb{F}_p^\times$: the trivial one which assigns $+1$ to all elements of $\mathbb{F}_p^\times$, and the non-trivial one, usually written as the Legendre symbol $(a|p)$, which is $1$ if $a=b^2$ for some $b \in \mathbb{F}_p^\times$ and $-1$ otherwise.
 The trivial sign character is obviously even, while the non-trivial character may be even or odd: \eqn{SignMinusOne}{ \sgn(-1) = (-1|p) = (-1)^{(p-1)/2} \qquad\hbox{on}\qquad \mathbb{F}_p^\times \,. } For example, $\sgn(-1) = -1$ if $p=3$, corresponding to the fact that $-1 = 2 \in \mathbb{F}_3$ is not a square; but $\sgn(-1) = 1$ if $p=5$ because $-1 = 4 = 2^2$ in $\mathbb{F}_5$.
 It is perhaps unsurprising that similar properties carry over to $\mathbb{Q}_p$: Non-trivial sign characters exist for all $p$, and when $p \equiv 3 \mod 4$, there are both odd and even sign characters, whereas if $p \equiv 1 \mod 4$, all sign characters are even.
 Sign characters are reviewed and discussed more systematically later in \ref{MULTIPLICATIVE}.

 Assuming $\psi$ is a real Grassmann field, we have \eqn{Antisymmetry}{ S_{\rm free} &\equiv \int_K d\omega \, {1 \over 2} \psi(-\omega) \Gamma_2^{\rm free}(\omega) \psi(\omega) = \int_K d\omega \, {1 \over 2} \psi(\omega) \Gamma_2^{\rm free}(-\omega) \psi(-\omega) = -\sgn(-1) S_{\rm free} \,. } The integrations over $K$ use the additive Haar measure.
 In the second equality of \eno{Antisymmetry} we performed the $u$-substitution $\omega \to -\omega$.
 In the next step we anti-commuted $\psi(\omega)$ past $\psi(-\omega)$ to pick up the explicit sign, and we used $\Gamma_2^{\rm free}(-\omega) = \sgn(-1) \Gamma_2^{\rm free}(\omega)$.
 Thus the action we have proposed makes sense only when the sign character is odd~\cite{Marshakov:1989jz}.
 We can however consider two straightforward generalizations: adding index structure to the field, and changing its statistics.